epfl-ada/ada-2021-project-frankezi/README.md

 * We oppose analysis about sinophobic sentiment in the USA and analysis about anti-sinophobic sentiment.

 ## Proposed timeline
-- Milestone 3.1: Statistical & graphical analysis for answering [Research Questions](#Research-Questions)
+* Milestone 3.1 (week 9 & 10): Statistical & graphical analysis for answering [Research Questions](#Research-Questions)
-- Milestone 3.2: Finish & review of research questions
+* Milestone 3.2 (week 11): Finish & review of research questions
-- Milestone 3.3: Notebook presentation & explanations
+* Milestone 3.3 (week 12 & 13): Notebook presentation & explanations, and bonus (Quotebank issue reporting)
+=> Due: 17 Dec 2021

 ## Organization within the team
 Until project Milestone 3:

-- *Zied:* finish to find which speaker is the good one + finish sorted the quotes
+* *Zied:* finish to find which speaker is the good one + finish sorted the quotes
-- *Kepler:* categorization of quotes with the Empath dataset
+* *Kepler:* categorization of quotes with the Empath dataset
-- *Francesca:* main evolutions of sinophobic sentiment + main observations
+* *Francesca:* main evolutions of sinophobic sentiment + main observations
-- *Anne :* oppose analysis about sinophobic sentiment in the USA and analysis about anti-sinophobic sentiment
+* *Anne:* oppose analysis about sinophobic sentiment in the USA and analysis about anti-sinophobic sentiment
+* *all:* Bonus (Quotebank issue reporting)

 ## Questions for TAs
-- Some quotes have muliple qids referencing the same name, how to be sure wich speaker to choose?
+* Some quotes have muliple qids referencing the same name, how to be sure wich speaker to choose?
-- Pertinance of our analysis?
+* Pertinance of our analysis?
+* Difficulty to categorise jobs